 ● Sewaholic's Thurlow Trouser is another one to try.
 I've not actually tried them myself yet - will soon though - but I've had a couple of students use this pattern in my Pant Fitting class.
 Its impeccably drafted and I'm fan of some of the different elements that Tasia has included.
 Also, you don't have to be pear shaped to use this pattern - I'm not and I've used several of her patterns all with success.

-● Simplicity’s Amazing Fit patterns are actually pretty amazing.
-I’ve had a few students bring these to my pants fitting class and I’m actually quite impressed with how well these have fit a variety of shapes right out of the envelope.
-They usually include the fit for 3 different body shape types and if you look at their dresses and tops, they include different bust sizes – AWESOME!
-Be aware that you do need to read the instructions for these patterns – they have a different way of measuring for the bust and they include 1 inch seam allowances in certain strategic places.
+● Simplicity's Amazing Fit patterns are actually pretty amazing.
+I've had a few students bring these to my pants fitting class and I'm actually quite impressed with how well these have fit a variety of shapes right out of the envelope.
+They usually include the fit for 3 different body shape types and if you look at their dresses and tops, they include different bust sizes - AWESOME!
+Be aware that you do need to read the instructions for these patterns - they have a different way of measuring for finding out whether you are curvy, average or slender and they include 1 inch seam allowances in certain strategic places.

 ● Connie Crawford has a line of Butterick patterns for plus sizes.
 I've used them in a few different Pant Fitting classes and they seem to work quite well.